ay0ks/ay0ks/readme.txt

 Contact information
 :email: dimitriy@darkcat.cloud
 :globe_with_meridians: @ay0ks (Discord)
 :globe_with_meridians: @ay0ks (Telegram.
-Not my primary messenger so I can answer with delays)
+Not my primary messenger so I may answer with delays)